-Welcome to my review of the best budget hockey sticks for 2020.
+Welcome to my review of the best budget hockey sticks.

 Great hockey sticks aren’t always cheap these days, but there are still some quality hockey sticks to be had for reasonable prices.

-Here are the best budget hockey sticks for 2020.
+Here are the best budget hockey sticks in our review.

 - Warrior Alpha DX3

 Of the six hockey sticks that I’ve reviewed in this article, none of them break $150.
 These are the best sticks that you can get for outdoor hockey, beer league puck or men’s league.
 If you are a high school or above hockey players on a budget, you could also get away with one of these sticks as well.
 However, I’d consider checking out our other article “best overall hockey sticks“.

 These are the best hockey sticks that you can get for under 200 dollars.

 Warrior Alpha DX3

 The Warrior Alpha DX3 is the first and best budget hockey stick you can get for 2020.
 Which may come at as a surprise to some of you, because Warrior isn’t known to beat out top brands such as CCM and Bauer in the hockey stick category.